MarlinFirmware/MarlinDocumentation/_development/configuration.md

 #define HOMING_FEEDRATE_Z  (4*60)
 ```

-These are the values for homing speed when doing auto home and auto bed leveling.
+Homing speed for use in auto home and auto bed leveling.
+These values may be set to the fastest speeds your machine can achieve.
+Homing and probing speeds are constrained by the current max feedrate and max acceleration settings.

 {% alert warning %}
 Setting these values too high may result in reduced accuracy and/or skipped steps.